jeromefroe/circbuf-rs/README.md

 ## Example

 Below is a simple example of a server which makes use of a `CircBuf` to read messages from a client.
-It uses the `vecio` crate to call `readv` and `writev` on the socket.
+It uses the `vecio` crate to call `readv` on the socket.
 Messages are seperated by a vertical bar `|` and the server returns to the client the number of bytes in each message it receives.

 ```rust
 extern crate vecio;